thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### WCA Equipment Funding

 At least once a year, the WCA Financial Committee performs a round of equipment funding in order to provide equipment to regions which may not be able to easily afford the equipment they need.
-A few weeks before applications open, WFC will notify all Delegates via email of the timeframe in which applications will be accepted (usually for one entire month).
+A few weeks before applications open, the WFC will notify all Delegates via email of the timeframe in which applications will be accepted (usually for one entire month).
 Your application must justify why the WCA should purchase the equipment for you, including: listing all the equipment you currently have access to, explaining why it would be difficult to purchase equipment on your own, and demonstrating how having this equipment would allow for growth in your community.

-Within 4 weeks of the end of the application period, WFC will notify applicants how much, if any, of their funding request has been approved.
-If you are approved for equipment funding, WFC will immediately work with you to coordinate ordering and shipping it to you.
+Within 4 weeks of the end of the application period, the WFC will notify applicants how much, if any, of their funding request has been approved.
+If you are approved for equipment funding, the WFC will immediately work with you to coordinate ordering and shipping it to you.
 Depending on your financial situation, you may have 100% of costs covered or you may have to pay for non-equipment costs such as shipping or import taxes.
-WFC will clearly state this when explaining their decision on your application so you can be aware of what your expected contribution will be.
+The WFC will clearly state this when explaining their decision on your application so you can be aware of what your expected contribution will be.

 Any equipment received via WCA Equipment Funding is officially owned by the WCA and held by the recipient as the official custodian of the equipment.
-If you are a custodian, you are responsible for taking good care of the equipment and letting WFC know if anything happens to it so appropriate records of WCA property can be kept.
+If you are a custodian, you are responsible for taking good care of the equipment and letting the WFC know if anything happens to it so appropriate records of WCA property can be kept.

-For more information on the WCA Equipment Funding program, please review the [official policy](https://documents.worldcubeassociation.org/documents/policies/external/Equipment%20Funding.pdf) or reach out to WFC directly at [finance@worldcubeassociation.org](mailto:finance@worldcubeassociation.org).
+For more information on the WCA Equipment Funding program, please review the [official policy](https://documents.worldcubeassociation.org/documents/policies/external/Equipment%20Funding.pdf) or reach out to the WFC directly at [finance@worldcubeassociation.org](mailto:finance@worldcubeassociation.org).

 ### WCA Travel Funding

 Depending on your geographic situation as a Delegate, you may receive requests to Delegate in regions that do not yet have their own Delegate.
 Often these regions are less wealthy and may struggle to provide funds for your travel via registration fees alone, so the WCA offers the Travel Funding program to support bringing competitions to these new areas.

 If you want to take advantage of WCA Travel Funding, you must submit [an application](https://docs.google.com/forms/d/e/1FAIpQLSex2yNko7m6SL12zuMXD6WtowUNzxsNZYXYjx5yvYKYDOPbhQ/viewform) at least 60 days before the competition date while the competition is still unannounced.
 If the competition is less than 60 days away or already announced, the application will not be funded.
 The application must have the official support of a Senior Delegate or Board member as a sponsor and explain how much funding is needed and why the region where the competition will be held cannot provide those funds themselves.
-WFC will discuss your application and return a decision to you as quickly as possible so you can move forward with the competition planning process.
-If your application is approved, WFC will then work with you to make the necessary purchases (plane tickets, lodging reservations).
+The WFC will discuss your application and return a decision to you as quickly as possible so you can move forward with the competition planning process.
+If your application is approved, the WFC will then work with you to make the necessary purchases (plane tickets, lodging reservations).

 If you are able to take advantage of WCA Travel Funding and bring competitions to a new region, please keep an eye out for potential Trainee Delegates (or provide support in training existing ones if there are any).
 Once a new region gets its own Junior Delegate, then Travel Funding is no longer needed for future competitions there and other new regions around the world can be the beneficiaries of this program instead.
 Please note that WCA Travel Funding only applies in cases where the Delegate’s travel is strictly necessary to ensure the competition happens at all.
 It cannot currently be used to send experienced Delegates to continue the training of Junior Delegates or for Senior/Regional Delegates to visit other areas of their region for supervision.

-For more information on the WCA Travel Funding program, please review the [official policy](https://documents.worldcubeassociation.org/documents/policies/external/Travel%20Reimbursement.pdf) or reach out to WFC directly at [finance@worldcubeassociation.org](mailto:finance@worldcubeassociation.org).
+For more information on the WCA Travel Funding program, please review the [official policy](https://documents.worldcubeassociation.org/documents/policies/external/Travel%20Reimbursement.pdf) or reach out to the WFC directly at [finance@worldcubeassociation.org](mailto:finance@worldcubeassociation.org).

 ## Engaging in Internal Discussions